 Hi, I’m arlie.

 I am a licensed clinical social worker (LCSW) and hold a Master’s of Social Work with a Child & Family specialization.
-I am also a transracial international adoptee (TRIA) with a lifetime of lived experiences.
+I am also a transracial/-cultural international adoptee (TRIA) with a lifetime of lived experiences.
 My unexpected journey to healing and curiosity led me here.

 In my journey, I came to understand what I now embrace as my “ambiguous grief” from the ambiguous loss that is inherent to adoption.
 The preverbal trauma of that separation from a significant caregiver, my birth mother as well as my care providers at my orphanage, and the events leading up to me joining my adoptive family was being held within my body.
 Unbeknownst to me, for the first 30+ years of my life, it was being expressed in myriad ways in my day-to-days which was often relegated as one of my many quirks.
 It wasn’t until a major life milestone (the birth of my kiddo) that the trauma really began to manifest itself more fervently, forcing me to confront something that, at times, felt insurmountable.
 In the moment, this was simply reality and I (nor my family) didn’t know what we didn’t know, so we never questioned or explored it.
-In hindsight, and after doing some discovery work, the signs were there and support for it was essentially nonexistent and certainly not adoption competent.
-Because of this, I feel a strong sense of personal responsibility to support members of my adoption community on their respective journeys.
+In hindsight, and after doing some discovery work, the signs were there and support for it - for my parents as well as for me - was essentially nonexistent and certainly not adoption competent nor trauma informed.
+The unaddressed and unresolved attachment wounds created a ripple effect that bled to all facets of my adult life, including work and my relationships.
+Because of this, I feel a strong sense of personal responsibility to support members of my adoption community and everyone within the adoption constellation on their respective journeys.

 My Approach